Don’t have a website? There are 11 reasons why your small business needs one now.

 1. Business narrative

 Social media can be challenging when it comes to influencing what people say, but you can affect public perception by developing your own narrative through your business’ website.
-A company blog enables business owners to get their message, mission, and story to your desired demographic quicker than you can with traditional print advertisements or brochures sent via letters.
+A company blog enables business owners to get their message, mission, and story to their desired demographic quicker than you can with traditional print advertisements or brochures sent via letters.

 2. Websites are online 24/7

 Due to the high wages of workers, it doesn’t make sense to have consumer-facing staff working 24/7.
 A website doesn’t meet someone manning it at all hours of the morning but will still provide your business with the ability to explain to your customers your products or services at 4 am.
 The only cost?
 The upfront cost of setting it up and ongoing maintenance/hosting fees.
 Compare that with the minimum wage of keeping an employee on for 24 hours and it is a no brainer!
 Not sure how to build your own website?
 Sitelabs has an Australian team of website designers to help get your business up and running.

 3. Customers expect it

 It would be enough if this were the only reason on the list.
 Imagine the scenario, imagine trying to make a large purchase and the company you are interested in buying it from doesn’t have an online presence but their competitor does with plenty of positive reviews, which would you choose?
 Would you trust the website-free company?
 If you don’t have a business website, today’s digital-savvy consumer will look elsewhere for a company that does and has plenty of online social proof.

 4. Social proof

 Nearly 90% of customers argue that their purchasing choices are influenced by online reviews.
 You can depend on your Facebook page and other review sites for brand awareness and host reviews for your product, but having your own website does both.
 Prospective customers will try to find you online and look for testimonials on your business, having a website is just another way to tie it all together so you can impress prospective buyers without even trying.

 5. Value for month advertising